databricks-industry-solutions/hls-payer-mrf-sparkstreaming/README.md

 ### Attaching Library to Cluster

-Note: attach jar package to your **Spark 3.2.1, Scala 2.12** cluster from the "latest" release here
+Note: attach latest jar package to your **Spark 3.3.0, Scala 2.12** cluster from the "latest" release here

 ### Getting Sample Data
 ``` bash